chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 There are many ways we could implement STM in Ruby - there's a huge number of possible algorithms to use with different tradeoffs.
 Koichi is using an algorithm called TL2.
 We could also try McRT, Bartok, Swiss, Judo, NOrec, Ring, and many more.

 We could also use special hardware to implement a transactional memory - a *HTM*.
 Intel added [support](https://en.wikipedia.org/wiki/Transactional_Synchronization_Extensions) for HTM in their Haswell cores but it had to be disabled due to bugs.
 Newer Intel architectures have it and working I believe, but I'm not sure how many people are using it.
 AMD have [abandoned](https://en.wikipedia.org/wiki/Advanced_Synchronization_Facility) a similar idea.
+A problem with HTM is that it often has low limits for the size of transactions.
 Most realistic is probably a kind of hybrid transactional memory, that has a core in the hardware but implements a more extensive interface in software on top of that core.

 In general, STM and HTM research seems to have slowed down now.
 Around 2010 it was a hugely popular idea, but now it's not so fashionable, although new ideas around persistent memory are referring back to it.
 Maybe that means it's time to sift through and figure out what really made sense and apply it in languages like Ruby?